openPMD/openPMD-viewer/RELEASING.md

 # Creating a new release

-This document explains how to create a new release.
+This document is only relevant for maintainers of openPMD-viewer.
+It explains how to create a new release.
 In future versions of this packages, some of the steps below will be automatized.

 ## Preparing your environment for a release